Strat5/gmechatbot/README.md

 ## 📖 Purpose:

-The primary purpose of this project is to learn from it.
+The primary purpose of this project is to learn together.
 But the hope is that the final product will be a function (and practical) addition to any groupchat.

 ## 🗒 Features:

-- A working chatbot that uses NLP to talk to users.
+- A working chatbot that uses natural language processing (NLP) to talk to users.
-- A seperate bot that can post daily information to that chat.
-Which includes:
+- A seperate bot that can post to the chat daily information including:
 	- The verse of the day.
 	- The weather forecast.
 	- Today's day in history.